-This page is for making reservations for overnight climbing trips in Zion National Park.
+This page allosw you to book reservations for overnight climbing permits in Zion National Park.
 Overnight climbing is defined as bivying overnight on a wall.
 Day climbs, as well as "fix and fire" climbs that take more than a day but do not include sleeping on a wall do not require permits.
 Bivying at the base or summit of a wall is not allowed.

-Overnight backpacking permits, canyoneering permits, and Angels Landing hiking permits can be found on different pages within the Zion Recreation.gov gateway menu.
+Find Overnight Wilderness Permits, canyoneering permits, and Angels Landing hiking permits on separate pages starting from the Recreation.gov Zion gateway page.

 Some climbing areas close every year beginning March 1 to protect raptors that nest on Zion's cliff faces.
-Please make sure to check the seasonal climbing closure page on the park website to confirm the route you are interested in is open.
+Please make sure to check the Seasonal Climbing Closures web page to confirm whether the route you prefer is open.

 A permit is required for all overnight climbing bivys in Zion National Park.
-All persons who intend to sleep overnight, camp, or bivouac in the Wilderness, or who are in possession of equipment designed for overnight use in the backcountry, must obtain a Wilderness permit and carry it with them.
+All persons who intend to sleep overnight, camp, or bivouac in the Wilderness, or who are in possession of equipment designed for overnight use in the backcountry, must obtain a Wilderness permit and prepare to present it to rangers or other park staff upon request.

 When planning your trip, please keep in mind: